kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 extensions will be guarded by the `NodeRestrictionPods` feature gate.

 On update, only the delta will be restricted.
-In other words, the Kubelet can modify pods with restricted labels / annotations / owner references as long as it's not modifying (or adding or deleting) the restricted entries.
+In other words, the Kubelet can modify pods with restricted labels / owner references as long as it's not modifying (or adding or deleting) the restricted entries.

 ### Label Restrictions